 Starting as an ova of an idea in March 2006, Kathy Kaplan OAM and twenty of her friends sourced donations and, in a friend’s lounge room, packed 100 hampers which were then delivered to a number of metropolitan refuges which support domestic violence victims.

-impact has grown organically and, just a couple of weeks ago, in readiness for Mother’s Day 2016, more than 230 volunteers packed 750 packing Bags of Love, as we now call them, in the Glen Eira College Sports’ Hall, for the women expected to be in metropolitan crisis refuges hiding from their abusive partners this week.
+impact has grown organically and, just last December, in readiness for Xmas 2017, more than 300 volunteers packed 955 packing Bags of Love, as we now call them, in Murrumbeena Primary School's Hall, for the women expected to be in metropolitan crisis refuges hiding from their abusive partners over the festive season.